Like or Share non-GMO Soybean Article

 Taiwan doesn’t need to wait for a non-GMO soybean scandal to surface like the oat scandal to start randomly testing imported non-GMO soybeans, as the American EPA (Environment Protection Agency) already released a report in 2015 where soybeans topped the list as the most glyphosate-treated non-organically grown crop.
 And the research I’ve come across expresses that the spraying of glyphosate during the pre-harvest desiccanting is much more of a problem on non-GMO soybean crops than it is for non-GMO oat crops.
 So if the oatmeal incident was considered a scandal, the non-GMO soybean incident is sure to be a massive bomb.
 We don’t even need the American EPA list to warrant action being taken by Taiwan's FDA, because farmers are openly talking about the glyphosate practice and posting it on Web sites as pre-harvesting advice.

 Until Taiwan’s FDA addresses this issue, you can take steps now to avoid glyphosate and keep other carcinogens out of your body by eating as much organic food as possible, as organic farmers legally can’t use glyphosate on their farms.
 More people in Taiwan are becoming aware of the harmful chemicals used on non-organic farms, so the organic sections in Taipei supermarkets have been growing.
 These organic sections are still quite small and don’t include most foods and drinks, but there are organic specialty stores throughout Taiwan where many organic foods and drinks can be found, and they are the only places where I’ve found organic soymilk.
 All the soymilk I’ve seen at non-organic supermarkets only sell non-GMO soymilk, which as I’ve already made clear, contains glyphosate, which has been proven in several US court cases and studies to cause cancer.
 If the soymilk bottle doesn’t have that organic seal on it, it is unhealthy.
 Yup, odds are you’ve been drinking unhealthy soymilk your whole life, increasing your chances for cancer down the road.
 For your health, please buy your soymilk (and all your soy products) at organic shops.
 Two of the largest organic chain stores in Taiwan are Santa Cruz (聖德科斯) and Cotton Field (棉花田), but there are others as well.
-Organic Mart (好農市) isn’t a chain, but it’s a great single-store option that possesses more fruit and vegetable options than the chain stores.
+Organic Mart (好農市) isn’t a chain, but it’s a great single-store option that possesses more fruit and vegetable options than the chain stores, and my all-time favorite organic soymilk by 味萬田 Mimanten is available there.
 There are other single-store organic shop options as well, and they typically sell more fresh fruit and vegetables, whereas the chain shops rely more on packaged or frozen food that has a longer shelf life.
-I don’t recommend organic soymilk that includes oils and rice bran as defoaming agents; I only recommend soymilk with the ingredients: water and organic soybeans (or organic black beans from Taiwan), and organic sugar when not going sugar-free.
+I don’t recommend organic soymilk that includes oils and rice bran as defoaming agents; I only recommend soymilk with the ingredients: water and organic soybeans, and organic sugar when not going sugar-free.
 You don’t need to look for a non-GMO seal on organic foods and drinks because everything organic is already non-GMO, of course.
+And be careful at all organic shops in Taiwan, as not all the food they sell is organic.
+They also sell normal non-organic food that can be found at normal supermarkets for some unintelligent reason, so make sure you look for that organic seal on the product.

 Let’s start this move to organic food abundance in Taiwan by focusing on the biggest food staple in Taiwan: soybeans.
 Let’s petition the Taiwan FDA to test glyphosate residue levels for imported non-GMO soybeans in order to wake the nation up to the chemicals they’ve been consuming for decades.
 Soybeans are a part of Taiwanese & Chinese culture; there’s evidence that suggests soybeans were cultivated as far back as 7000 BC in China.
 Soybeans are very healthy and are an excellent source of protein, calcium, potassium, vitamin C, vitamin A, and vitamin B9.
-When not tainted with glyphosate, soybeans’ nutrients, minerals, and vitamins support a healthy body and a strong immune system (something Taiwanese could use right now to fend off covid, or more importantly, lower the cancer cases in Taiwan).
-Soybeans, an intricate part of the national diet is being being poisoned abroad and sold to Taiwan.
+When not tainted with glyphosate, soybeans’ nutrients, minerals, and vitamins support a healthy body and a strong immune system (something Taiwanese could use to lower the cancer cases in Taiwan).
+Soybeans, an intricate part of the national diet is being poisoned.
 Talk about the raping of Taiwanese culture, because if there were any food in Taiwan that would be considered linked to Taiwan's culture, it's soybeans.
 This soybean tainting is completely unacceptable!
-Of course, America and Canada aren’t forcing Taiwan to buy tainted non-GMO soybeans; Taiwan is purchasing them willingly instead of organic soybeans, but only because American and Canadian companies, as well as companies around the world, aren’t disclosing the fact — and don’t legally have to disclose — that their non-organic farm suppliers are directly spraying their non-GMO soybean crops with glyphosate, and to make matters worse, they’re doing it just one to two weeks before harvest, ensuring there’s a fresh application of toxic glyphosate delivered to your body when you eat or drink it.
+As I said, Taiwan buys tainted non-GMO soybeans from America and Canada because they don't grow enough themselves, but it's not those countries' fault, it's the fault of big businesses that control agricultural practices around the world, including in Taiwan because Taiwan farmers taint their non-GMO soybeans too.
+These big businesses aren’t disclosing the fact — and don’t legally have to disclose — that their non-organic farm suppliers are directly spraying their non-GMO soybean crops with glyphosate, and to make matters worse, they’re doing it just one to two weeks before harvest, ensuring there’s a fresh application of toxic glyphosate delivered to your body when you eat or drink it.

-While we’re waiting for the Taiwan FDA to take action (hopefully they’ll act quickly), let’s only purchase organic soybean products and organic soymilk wherever they are sold: supermarkets, stores, restaurants, soymilk shops, breakfast shops, tofu pudding (豆花) shops, etc. As of now, no restaurants nor shops are selling organic soymilk or soy products, so you will have to go to organic shops until these other places realize they’re selling cancer and switch over to organic soybeans.
+While we’re waiting for the Taiwan FDA to take action (they probably never will, so don't wait for them), let’s only purchase organic soybean products and organic soymilk wherever they are sold: supermarkets, stores, restaurants, soymilk shops, breakfast shops, tofu pudding (豆花) shops, etc. As of now, no restaurants nor shops are selling organic soymilk or soy products, so you will have to go to organic shops until these other places realize they’re selling cancer and switch over to organic soybeans.
 Again, if there's no organic seal, it's harmful for your body.
 If you can’t find organic, simply don’t buy that product, because if it’s not made from organic soybeans, it’s slowly killing you.
 But don’t blame those places for selling tainted soy, as they weren’t aware about it, just as you and I weren’t aware what we were eating and drinking.
 The best soymilk shops and tofu pudding (豆花) shops put their non-GMO and IP-Certified non-GMO soybean bags on display because they thought they were importing quality, healthy soybeans and wanted everyone to see it.
-I also claim ignorance, as I highly recommended these same tofu pudding (豆花) shops and soymilk shops on my Taipei food & drink review Web site: Jaysun Eats Taipei.
+I also claim ignorance, as I highly recommended these same tofu pudding (豆花) shops and soymilk shops on this Web site.
 I drank their soymilk, as well as top-brands available at supermarkets, almost every day until I found out what I was drinking.
 Once these places learn that only organic soybeans are healthy, they’ll start solely importing organic soybeans if they want to continue being the most popular places or brands for soy products in Taiwan.

 After learning this information, I could’ve simply switched to buying organic soymilk at organic shops and stopped eating soy products myself and occasionally inform my friends about the issue, but because I run a food platform in Taipei, I feel it’s my duty to inform and help as many people in Taiwan as I can in regards to food information.
 After all, I started a pro-bono, ad-free Taipei food Web site back in 2012 to serve the people of Taipei.
 Now that I’ve become aware of this serious soybean issue, I have a chance to serve all of Taiwan and not just Taipei.
 I feel honored to be able to serve and make Taiwan, my second home, a better and healthier country.